zambal/eml/README.md

 Eml also provides `component/3` and `fragment/3` macros for defining template elements.
-They behave as normal elements, but they aditionally contain a template function that gets called with the element's attributes and content as arguments during rendering.
+They behave as normal elements, but they aditionally contain a template function that gets called with the element's attributes and content as arguments during compiling.

 ```elixir
 iex> use Eml